 Which carries out a survey to find “the best pet insurance policies on the market”.
 In addition to vet fees cover for dogs, they reviewed end of life cover, third party liability, kennel fees, cover abroad, and dental cover, giving each pet insurance policy for dogs a score out of 100.

 Which also conducts a separate review of pet insurance customer satisfaction.
-For this, they rate pet insurance companies on six dimensions: customer service, handling of complaints, transparency of charges, the clarity of the pet insurance policy, the experience of making a claim, and regular communication.
+They rate pet insurance companies on customer service, handling of complaints, transparency of charges, the clarity of the pet insurance policy, the experience of making a claim, and regular communication.